 Major Threats to Plant Diversity

-It is estimated that there are around 400.000 plant species in the world, and one in five are threatened with extinction.
+It is estimated that there are around 400.000 plant species in the world, and at least 25% are threatened with extinction.
 Humans are the main cause of extinction and the principle threat to species at risk of extinction.

 - Habitat loss and degradation are the leading threats.